 2. The network/coalition must have clear and robust structures of accountability.

 The liberation of migrant workers requires instigating and building a process that actively challenges and eradicates power dynamics and transforms oppressive systemic issues: racism, sexism, misogyny, trans- or homophobia, among others.
 We must build the future today by ensuring that workers’ liberation is indivisible from the liberation of women, racialized folk, Indigenous Peoples, LGBTQ folks, and other marginalized communities.
 This is why we believe it is fundamental for organizational efforts to have clear and robust structures of accountability, where critique of each other can be a central focus.
 This type of mechanisms present a continuous challenge to the internalization of oppressive ideas, behaviours, and language, keeping individuals accountable to their organizations, coalitions or networks, and communities, promoting the growth of critical analysis and practice within the movement.
 These processes of accountability need to be inclusive, participatory, and reflective for all members of the movement.
-Further, we cannot stress enough that these processes need to be built in a multidimensional manner (also known as “intersectional”), which can help minimize the reproduction of languages and practices of oppression, or turn a blind eye towards them.
+Further, we cannot stress enough that these processes need to be built in a multidimensional manner (also known as “intersectional”, and which we explore more in depth in our article “Multidimensional solidarity: Building migrant power means challenging hegemonic masculinity“), which can help minimize the reproduction of languages and practices of oppression, or turn a blind eye towards them.

 3. Power dynamics must be made explicit, and dismantled.